olvaffe/olv-notes/graphics/ui/xdg.md

     found in `OnlyShowIn` then the desktop file is shown.
 If an entry is found in `NotShowIn` then the desktop file is not shown.
 If none of the strings match then the default action is taken (as above).
+  - `$XDG_CURRENT_DESKTOP` should have been set by the login manager, according to the value of the `DesktopNames` found in the session file.

 ## Desktop Menu Specification